artnetepin/dummy-agent/README.md

-This is a dummy AI agent project created out of curiosity.
+This is a dummy AI agent project created for learning purpose.